amolshrivastava7/Android-App-Bishnoi-Gang-Woman_Safety/README.md

-## THE SOURCE CODE IS IN MASTER BRANCH !!!!!!!!
+## 🗣️🗣️ THE SOURCE CODE IS IN MASTER BRANCH NOT IN MAIN BRANCH !!!!!!!!
 # Bishnoi Gang Women Safety Android App
 This repo is for our Android App